Seemant-RajSingh/django_blog/README.md

 # 📝 Django Blog Application

-A simple blog platform where users can **view, create, and edit posts**.
+A simple casually created blog platform where users can **view, create, and edit posts**.
 The app allows public browsing of posts and offers features such as **user authentication** and **personalized content editing**.

 ---